Meet your Executive Team for 2025/26

 Having spent my four years on nine committees like Ents and Mermaids and having supported creative, academic, and technical projects alike, I've seen first-hand what students can achieve when given the space and support to thrive."

-You can read Robert's manifesto here.
+You can read Romo's manifesto here.